superzorua/css-pseudoselectors-lesson/README.md

 - A rule that changes the text color of a link you've already visited.
 Make it a color that is not the default purple.
 - A rule that adds a width and a background color to your div with the id.
 - A rule that changes one or more of those properties when you hover over the div.

+- A rule that makes your button big and round.
+(Try exploring what `border-radius` does.)
 - A rule that changes something about your button when your button is clicked.
 - A rule or rules that make those properties change smoothly rather than instantly.

+- Any other rules you like.
+Make your button stand out!
+Change the font, font size, border colors and border style, even add box-shadow and text-shadow.

 ####Bonus round
 - Add an onclick to your button that changes the background color of the "main" div.
 Make sure it changes smoothly!